SQL Server Triggers Interview Questions and Answers

 However, the difference between a trigger and a stored procedure is that the trigger is attached to a table and is only fired when an INSERT, UPDATE or DELETE operation occurred whereas stored procedures are not attached to a specific table and can be executed explicitly by making a call to the stored procedure.
 In addition to that, triggers can also execute stored procedures.

-What are the two types of Triggers in SQL Server?
+What are the types of Triggers available in SQL Server?

 The following are the two types of triggers in SQL Server.

 - After Triggers (For Triggers): Fired after Insert, Update and Delete operations on a table.

 - Instead of Triggers: Fired instead of Insert, Update and Delete operations on a table.

 In SQL Server, there are 4 types of triggers